Rathvon M. Tompkins: Postwar career

 In January 1947, Tompkins was ordered to London, England, and assigned to instruction at Joint Services Staff College.
 Upon the graduation, Tompkins served as naval observer within the Office of the U.S. Naval Attaché in London and later as an instructor at School of Combined Operations.
 His tenure in Europe ended in April 1948, when he was ordered to the staff of Marine Corps Schools, Quantico as Chief of Infantry Section at Amphibious Warfare School.
 While at Quantico, Tompkins was appointed an instructor within the Tactical Operations Group, Combined Arms section, and received promotion to the rank of colonel in February 1951.

 In August 1951, Tompkins was ordered to Washington, D.C., and attached to the War Plans section, Joint Strategic and Operations Group within Joint Chiefs of Staff under General Omar Bradley.
 Within this assignment was responsibility for the coordination of communication and interaction between the various United States armed forces.

 Tompkins was transferred to Korea in June 1953 and attached to the staff of the 1st Marine Division under Major General Randolph M. Pate.
 At the time of his arrival, the 1st Division was stationed along the U.N. lines and was tasked with the fortifying the outposts cities in the defensive line.

 During the night on July 24, Chinese forces launched a massive attack in the Outpost Esther sector and broke through the lines.
 The 5th Marines subsequently repelled the enemy attack.
 Tompkins was then appointed commanding officer of the 5th Marine Regiment on August 2, but the Korean Armistice Agreement was already in effect.
 His regiment then served as the defense force of the Korean Demilitarized Zone and took part in several training and athletic programs in order to improve morale and combat preparedness.

-He was relieved by Colonel Elby D. Martin on February 1, 1954, and transferred to the division staff as an intelligence officer.
+Tompkins was relieved by Colonel Elby D. Martin on February 1, 1954, and transferred to the division staff as an intelligence officer.
 Tompkins was ordered back to the States in July and received his second Bronze Star Medal with Combat "V" for his service in Korea.

 Upon his return stateside, Tompkins took the Senior Course at Naval War College in Newport, Rhode Island, beginning August 1954.
 He graduated in June 1955 and was appointed to the staff of the Naval War College as assistant head of Strategy and Tactics Department.
 Tompkins later promoted to the head of this department and also served as senior Marine member on the staff of the college.